furkangomleksiz/krontech-project/docs/architecture.md

 - Every published page has an explicit `<link rel="canonical">` derived from `SeoMetadata.canonicalPath`.
 - Locale variants are linked via `hreflang` alternates (TR + EN + x-default).
-- The `(slug, locale)` unique constraint on `pages` prevents two active records from sharing the same URL, eliminating accidental duplicate content at the data layer.
+- The `(slug, locale, dtype)` unique constraint on `pages` prevents two records of the same content type from sharing the same URL, eliminating accidental duplicate content at the data layer.
+Different content types (e.g. a product and a blog post) may reuse the same slug under the same locale.

 ## Media and object storage